Essential research of tree and shrub care issues

 In 1913, our founder, F.A.
 Bartlett, began to experiment with the trees on a farm he bought for this purpose.
-Research was a separate department for many years until 1927, when Dr. Bartlett formally established The Bartlett Tree Research Laboratories and Experimental Grounds and staffed the laboratory with some of the leading researchers of the day.
+Research was a separate department for many years until 1927, when Dr. Bartlett formally established The Bartlett Tree Research Laboratories and Experimental Grounds in the United States and staffed it with leading researchers of the day.
 After entering the United Kingdom in 1994, creation of a facility dedicated specifically to researching tree and shrub care issues in this country became a priority for Bartlett Tree Experts.

-In April 2001 Bartlett opened a new research and diagnostic laboratory based at the University of Reading in Berkshire.
-Facilities include modern, fully equipped laboratories with an extensive library, experimental field sites, and access to state-of-the-art scientific equipment like chlorophyll fluorescence, high performance liquid chromatography, and polymerase chain reaction molecular biology systems.
-The University grounds act as a living arboreta containing over 1,000 tree species to include the Harris Gardens.
-The Bartlett Tree Research Laboratory is capable of evaluating plant samples, culturing and identifying disease-causing organisms, identifying insects, and performing a complete soil analysis service.
-Staff employed have expertise in scientific disciplines to include plant pathology, entomology, soil science, and plant physiology.
-The laboratory advises Bartlett arborists on the latest advances in arboriculture, horticulture, and plant science for the benefit of their customers.
+In April 2001, Bartlett opened a new research and diagnostic laboratory based at the University of Reading in Berkshire.
+Facilities include modern, fully equipped laboratories with an extensive library, experimental field sites, and access to state-of-the-art scientific equipment like chlorophyll fluorescence monitoring, high performance liquid chromatography, and DNA-based technologies.
+The University grounds act as a living arboreta containing over 1,000 tree species, including the Harris Gardens.
+The Bartlett Tree Research Laboratory is capable of evaluating plant samples, culturing and identifying disease-causing organisms or insects, and performing soil analysis.
+The staff have expertise in scientific disciplines including plant pathology, entomology, soil science, and plant physiology.
+The laboratory advises Bartlett arborists on the latest advances in arboriculture, horticulture, and plant science for the benefit of our customers.

-Bartlett staff also support Arboriculture and Horticulture through teaching and PhD supervision at many Colleges and Universities throughout the country.
-We also provide essential support to many Gardens and National Botanic Gardens from our field and laboratory resources.
+Bartlett staff also support development in Arboriculture and Horticulture through teaching and PhD supervision at colleges and universities throughout the country.
+We also provide essential support to many nationally prominent tree collections from our field and laboratory resources.